JCollinJones25/disclose/README.md

 - As a user I want to be able to edit and delete my locations.
 - As a user I want to see locations other people post onto the map.
 - As a user I want to be able to read the details of all locations.
-- As a user I want to be able to comment on others posts.
+- As a user I want to be able to comment on other users posts.

 ## Wireframe
 ![wireframe](https://github.com/JCollinJones25/disclose/blob/main/images/wireframe.png?raw=true)